Mind & Life Institute: Establishment of research agenda

 In 1998, to increase Mind & Life's potential for societal benefits, Engle broadened its mission to include carrying out scientific research.
 This idea was encouraged by the Dalai Lama, who, at the next dialogue in 2000, suggested scientific investigation under laboratory conditions to establish whether Buddhist contemplative practices could be of significant benefit to modern society, and if so to find a way of teaching the subject in a secular environment.

-A research program was launched accordingly as a result of Mind & Life's first public dialogue, held at MIT in 2003, entitled "Investigating the Mind."
+A research program was launched accordingly as a result of Mind & Life's first public dialogue, held at MIT in 2003, entitled "Investigating the Mind".
 Participants included Nobel Laureate scientist Daniel Kahneman and Eric Lander, Director of the MIT Centre for Genomic Research.
 This conference was attended by 1,200 people and marked the birth of contemplative neuroscience.

 In 2004, Mind & Life launched its Summer Research Institute at the Garrison Institute in New York.
 This conference presented the first curriculum on contemplative neuroscience to graduate students, post doctorates and science faculty members.

 In the same year, Mind & Life started the Francisco J. Varela Research Awards, which provided pilot study funding to qualified applicants on a competitive basis.
 Through this and other grant mechanisms, by 2020, Mind & Life had awarded more than $5.2 million to over 270 projects in cognitive science, psychology, medicine, anthropology, religious studies, and education—in 30 US states and 20 countries.
-As a result of Mind & Life funding, more than 280 scholarly articles and books have been published, and our grantees have gone on to compete successfully for over $110 million in follow-on grant funding from other sources.
+As a result of Mind & Life funding, more than 280 scholarly articles and books have been published, and grantees have gone on to compete successfully for over $110 million in follow-on grant funding from other sources.

 In 2012 Mind & Life hosted its inaugural International Symposium on Contemplative Studies (ISCS) in Denver Colorado, with 700 attendees from the field of Contemplative Science and Studies research.
 Subsequent research conferences were held in Boston (2014), San Diego (2016), Phoenix (2018), and online (2020).